It’s the million dollar question if you have difficulty with your sexual stamina: what’s the easiest and best way to improve it?

 Why desensitizing isn’t a long-term solution

 For the sake of simplicity let’s imagine you have a relatively straightforward case of PE.
-You usually last just a minute or two and are pretty unhappy with your sex life.
-And it’s of course affecting your current relationship and confidence sexually.
+You usually last just a minute or two and are unhappy with your sex life.
+And it’s affecting your current relationship and confidence sexually.

 So do you try a delay spray which could have an immediate positive effect?
 Or do you take the time to properly tackle what could be a deeper problem than simply physical sensitivity?

-There isn’t necessarily an easy answer to that question, especially if you’re feeling frustrated and embarrassed.
+There isn’t necessarily an easy answer to that question.
 It’s understandable that you want a simple solution which allows you to have a normal sex life.
 That’s what options like delay sprays or pills offer you.

 But as much as they can be very effective, there are some important points to consider: